Create configuration policies and assign them at the Customer, Folder, or Agent levels to ensure compliance across your end-user devices.

 Creating policies

-- Admins can create and assign policies to Customers, Folders, and Agents.
+- Technicians with full admin access can create and assign policies to Customers, Folders, and Agents.

 - A technician can assign policies to individual Agents only, as long as they have the required permissions for that customer.